Planning & Development

 Lady Anne's Drive Visitor Facilities

-In 2012 the estate appointed architects Feilden Clegg Bradley Studios (FCBS) to work on plans for a visitor centre that would provide lavatories as well as a shelter for schools and a modest refreshment facility.
+In 2012 the estate appointed architects Feilden Clegg Bradley Studios (FCBS) to work on plans for a visitor centre that would provide lavatories and a modest refreshment facility, but most importantly, to provide a centre to inform and educate visitors of all ages about the diversity of the reserve and to increase awareness for the need to protect this special habitat.
 FCBS are one of the leading practices in the UK and are noted for their commitment to sustainable architecture.
 In 2008 FCBS won the Stirling Prize which is widely regarded as the highest accolade in architecture.

 Project Progress Diary